readysettech/readyset/ops/cfn/README.md

 `templates/readyset-mysql-template.yaml`: Creates a Readyset cluster of Adapters and Servers in separate ASGs inside a given VPC.

-# How to test using Taskcat locally
+# How to test using Taskcat

 1. Create a regional bucket for Taskcat to upload in development stacks to.
 A reasonable name is of the format `readysettech-tcat-<username>-<region>`.